okta/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 The number of API requests for an organization is limited for all APIs based on your edition.

-The following three headers are set in each response:
+Okta provides three headers in each response.
+These headers show the limit is that is being enforced, when it resets, and how close you are to hitting the limit:

 `X-Rate-Limit-Limit` - the rate limit ceiling that is applicable for the current request.